Acne: Hormones

 Hormonal activity, such as occurs during menstrual cycles and puberty, may contribute to the formation of acne.
 During puberty, an increase in sex hormones called androgens causes the skin follicle glands to grow larger and make more oily sebum.
 The androgen hormones testosterone, dihydrotestosterone (DHT), and dehydroepiandrosterone (DHEA) are all linked to acne.
 High levels of growth hormone (GH) and insulin-like growth factor 1 (IGF-1) are also associated with worsened acne.
 Both androgens and IGF-1 seem to be essential for acne to occur, as acne does not develop in individuals with complete androgen insensitivity syndrome (CAIS) or Laron syndrome (insensitivity to GH, resulting in very low IGF-1 levels).

 Medical conditions that commonly cause a high-androgen state, such as polycystic ovary syndrome, congenital adrenal hyperplasia, and androgen-secreting tumors, can cause acne in affected individuals.
 Conversely, people who lack androgenic hormones or are insensitive to the effects of androgens rarely have acne.
 Pregnancy can increase androgen levels, and consequently, oily sebum synthesis.
 Acne can be a side effect of testosterone replacement therapy or anabolic steroid use.
 Over-the-counter bodybuilding and dietary supplements often contain illegally added anabolic steroids.

 Infections

 The anaerobic bacterial species Cutibacterium acnes (formerly Propionibacterium acnes) contributes to the development of acne, but its exact role is not well understood.
 There are specific sub-strains of C. acnes associated with normal skin and others with moderate or severe inflammatory acne.
 It is unclear whether these undesirable strains evolve on-site or are acquired, or possibly both depending on the person.
 These strains have the capability of changing, perpetuating, or adapting to the abnormal cycle of inflammation, oil production, and inadequate sloughing of dead skin cells from acne pores.
-Infection with the parasitic mite Demodex is associated with the development of acne.
+Some studies have explored a possible link between Demodex mites and acne, though findings remain inconclusive.
 It is unclear whether eradication of the mite improves acne.